 There are a lot of websites out there with excellent advice on how to prepare for interviewing, and I don’t want to repeat what has already been said over and over again.
 I would like to take a different approach that hopefully contributes to what you find elsewhere and helps you think creatively about interviewing preparation.
 I am not going to give you the traditional list of possible interviewing questions.
 I would rather concentrate on the answers you could give to a plethora of questions, as well as different types of questions you may encounter.

 The key to preparing for interview is to start well before the actual interview.
-To make techniques ‘your own’ without having to memorise techniques and actual questions and answers, you could practise a bit every day and use moments when your mind is not busy to practise actual questions and techniques.
+To make techniques ‘your own’ without having to memorise these techniques or actual questions and answers.
+You could practise a bit every day and use moments when your mind is not busy to practise actual questions and techniques.
 I would advice to do this on an ongoing basis while you are intensively looking for work… that way, the interview will flow and will not feel or look like a stage performance…

 Also remember that the interview is just as much an opportunity to find out whether the employer suits you than whether you suit the employer.
 So, prepare some good questions in return.
 Most employers will ask if you have any questions at the end.